Skip to content

 Lee Ann Zanon

 Lee Ann is passionate about spreading the truth of Scripture.
 For decades, she served in various women’s ministry roles (including teaching at Corban University for ten years) until chronic pain dramatically changed her life.
 Her background as a Bible teacher, retreat speaker, worship leader, editor, and writer has prepared her perfectly for her current focus on writing and providing one-on-one encouragement.
-Lee Ann and her husband Mike live in Salem, Oregon.
-They have two married daughters and four grandchildren.
+They have two adult daughters and five precious grandchildren who live just five minutes away.
+A gift beyond description!
 She is the author of Honest Hope.

 Celebrate Little Things Everyday